KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

-Scroll to token refresh under the api section, click "Try it out" on the right corner Enter the refresh token generated in the previous section Click Execute
+Scroll to token refresh under the api section, click "Try it out" on the right corner.
+Enter the refresh token generated in the previous section.
+Click Execute

 **From the Command Line Interface**